raspberrypilearning/grow-a-tree/en/step_2.md

 In the Grow a tree program:
-if (the player) moves less than 10 > then the action is to change the size (value) of Tree sprite by 1.
+if (the player) moves less than 10 > then the action is to change the size (value) of Tree sprite by 1. else the action is to shrink the size (value of Tree sprite by -1!

 ```blocks3
 	if <(video [motion v] on [stage v] ::video) < (10)> then ::control
 		change size by (1) ::looks